Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Systems engineering and devops
-# TAKS 2
+# TASK 3.
-Display the content of the /etc/passwd file.
+Display the content of /etc/passwd and /etc/hosts.